grpc/proposal/A78-grpc-metrics-wrr-pf-xds.md

 ## Background

 gRPC recently added a set of basic per-call metrics, defined in [A66].
-[A??] is building upon that by providing a framework for non-per-call metrics.
+[A79] is building upon that by providing a framework for non-per-call metrics.
 The metrics described in this document will be the first metrics added using that new non-per-call metric framework.

 ### Related Proposals:
 * [A66]: OpenTelemetry Metrics
-* [A??]: gRPC Non-Per-Call Metrics Framework
+* [A79]: gRPC Non-Per-Call Metrics Framework (pending)
 * [A58]: Weighted Round Robin LB Policy
 * [A62]: Pick First: Sticky TRANSIENT_FAILURE and Address Order Randomization
 * [A27]: xDS-Based Global Load Balancing